CoreumFoundation/CoreDEX-API/apps/api-server/README.md

 ### Base coin

-The base coin is configured in a json array which depending on usage might require escaping.
+The base coin is configured in a JSON array which depending on usage might require escaping.
 The base coin configuration is as follows:

 ```json
 {